OPSkins/node-opskins-api/README.md

 Edits the price of one of your sales.
 If the item is in your OPSkins inventory, then calling this will list it for sale at the provided price.

+### editPrices(sales, callback)
+- `sales` - An object whose keys are sale IDs and values are new prices, in USD cents.
+500 items max.
+- `callback` - A function to be called when the request completes
+    - `err` - An `Error` object on failure, or `null` on success

+**v1.2.0 or later is required to use this method**

+Edit the prices for multiple items in one go.
+This method queues price updates server-side, and the callback will be fired before any prices have actually been updated.
+The server will process your request and you will not be notified when it completes in any way, unless you request your sales list and check the prices yourself.

+This will fail if you attempt to queue a price update for an item which already has a queued price update.
+Price update errors will not be reported and will be silently dropped in the background.
+For example, requests to edit the prices of items you do not own or which do not exist will be accepted, but will not actually be processed.

 ### getListingLimit(callback)
 - `callback` - A function to be called when the request completes
     - `err` - An `Error` object on failure, or `null` on success